kingluddite/web-dev-notes/development/security/ssh.md

 * Here is an example

-`ssh-add ~/.ssh/doug.funnie@bluffington.edu`
+`$ ssh-add ~/.ssh/doug.funnie@bluffington.edu`

 ## Best way to set up SSH on github (and and 3rd party site)
+* Use this is you have a work github and a personal github
+* Helps keep those worlds separated

+### Here are the instructions on how to do this:
 [meteor chef instructions](https://themeteorchef.com/tutorials/setting-up-an-ssh-config-file)

 **I want to copy my machines ssh public key and add it to my virtual machine's authorized_keys file.
 How can I do this?**

-this is if you are using a virtual box or a linux server
+* This is if you are using a virtual box or a linux server
+* Lots of ways

-Lots of ways.
-I like this way.
+* I like this way
-You can have multiple keys in your authorized_keys file.
-I heard the max is 30 but double check on that.
+* You can have multiple keys in your **authorized_keys** file
+* I heard the max is 30 but double check on that

-There is a very cool command that you can install with `brew`
+* There is a very cool command that you can install with `brew`

 `$ brew install ssh-copy-id`

-Then
+* Then

 `$ ssh-copy-id root@193.241.235.95`

-And that will add your SSH public key from your machine to the authorized_keys file on your virtual machine located at your IP (193.241.235.95 in my example).
-Also I am using the `root` user here but you can substitute whatever user you want.
+* And that will add your **SSH public key** from your machine to the authorized_keys file on your virtual machine located at your IP (193.241.235.95 in my example)
->>>>>>> mystuff
+* Also I am using the `root` user here but you can substitute whatever user you want

 ## copy your id_rsa.pub